HfMT-ZM4/drawsocket/README.md

 By default the `drawsocket` server responds to all URL requests with the template HTML page, `drawsocket-page.html` which loads the required Javascript files, sets up the basic HTML objects, layers, and imports the `drawsocket-default.css` which sets up some default display properties.

-If desired, a different template HTML page may be used by sending the `hfmt.drawsocket` object the `html_template` message followed by a relative path to the template HTML file to use.
+If desired, a different template HTML page may be used by sending the `drawsocket` object the `html_template` message followed by a relative path to the template HTML file to use.

 # Message Format